 Most plants featured on The Sill will fair well in average home conditions.
 If you’re comfortable, they’re comfortable.

 Average home humidity is roughly 60%, which means our plants can tolerate some dry air.
-For those plants that prefer slightly more humid conditions (see your specific plant care in THE PLANTS) we recommend misting them with a water bottle about once a week.
+For those plants that prefer slightly more humid conditions we recommend misting them with a water bottle about once a week.
 During the cold, dry months of winter, group your plants together to help create a humid microclimate.

 Average home temperatures range from 55 degrees to 85 degrees, though plants (like us people!) are most comfortable between 65 and 75 degrees.
 Do your best to avoid placing your plant near temperature hazards like vents, radiators, and exterior doors, which might create hot or cold spots and drafts.

 Plants get minerals from the air, water, and their potting mix.
 They are nourished and energized by sunlight.
 It is entirely possible to have a healthy plant without ever fertilizing!
 Talk about low maintenance.
 If you are interested in fertilizing your plant, please email us firstname.lastname@example.org and we will prescribe a recommendation based on your plant and its conditions, your living environment, and the season.